yesdavidleecs/leecs.github.io/_posts/2016-01-27-unspoken-benefits-open-networking.markdown

 # Conclusion

 I think this is a very interesting time to be involved in networking.
 Clearly this is the direction that vendors want to go in, so I feel strongly that now is the time to learn new skills to become a [next-generation network engineer](http://keepingitclassless.net/2015/12/training-next-generation-network-engineer/).

+> I attended Network Field Day 11 as a delegate as part of [Tech Field Day](http://techfieldday.com/about/).
+Events like these are sponsored by networking vendors who may cover a portion of our travel costs.
+In addition to a presentation (or more), vendors may give us a tasty unicorn burger, [warm sweater made from presenter’s beard](http://www.youtube.com/watch?v=oQrJk9JzW8o) or a similar tchotchke.
+The vendors sponsoring Tech Field Day events don’t ask for, nor are they promised any kind of consideration in the writing of my blog posts … and as always, all opinions expressed here are entirely my own. ([Full disclaimer here](http://keepingitclassless.net/disclaimers/))